 - While the pasta is boiling, mix together tomatoes, shallots, garlic, olive oil and balsamic vinegar.
 Season with salt and pepper.

 - In a large stainless steel skillet, saute chicken breast and bruschetta mix.
 Turn off heat once the chicken is heated through, and add the drained pasta.

 - Add pesto, cream and pasta water, and combine.

-- Transfer the pasta to an oven safe dish, and top with torn bocconcini.
+- Transfer the pasta to a baking dish, and top with torn bocconcini.